kingdave4/My-Portfolio/content/Projects/ncaa-game-data-backup.md

 docker run --env-file .env highlight-processor
 ```

-The container executes the pipeline—fetching highlights, backing up query data, processing a video, and submitting a MediaConvert job.
+The container executes the pipeline fetching highlights, backing up query data, processing a video, and submitting a MediaConvert job.
 Verify the output in your S3 bucket and DynamoDB table.